HisarCS/Parametrix/README.md

 #### Further Details

-This is a completely open source project so if you want to add something or make a suggestion just send a pull up request.)
+This is a completely open-source project so if you want to add something or make a suggestion just send a pull up request.)
 If you want to learn more you can visit the OpenSourceDocs folder

 ### Description